Town Centres and High Streets

 - Thatcham and Hungerford Town Centres

-West Berkshire is a desirable place to live and work, with its mix of beautiful countryside, excellent connectivity, picturesque villages and bustling towns.
-We know that the Covid pandemic has accelerated the changing role of our town centres and high streets, bringing with it challenges and opportunities.
+West Berkshire is a desirable place to live and work, with its mix of beautiful countryside, excellent connectivity, picturesque villages, and bustling towns.
 We are committed to supporting our town centres and high streets to meet the needs of existing and future residents and businesses for years to come.
-In addition, we are continuing to progress our long-term vision for the London Road Industrial Estate (LRIE) on the edge of Newbury Town Centre.

-We have commissioned the first of a series of town centre studies designed to look in more detail at the specific issues facing our three town centres - Newbury, Thatcham and Hungerford.
-The three town centres are very different and we want to work collaboratively with residents, businesses and stakeholders in each of them to come up with a vision and a delivery strategy that addresses their specific challenges and maximises their opportunities for the benefit of all.
-This work complements work being carried out in Newbury and Thatcham to support the Local Plan Review.
+We have commissioned the first of a series of town centre studies designed to look in more detail at the specific issues facing our three town centres: Newbury, Thatcham, and Hungerford.
+This was done by working collaboratively with residents, businesses, and stakeholders in each town to come up with a vision and a delivery strategy that addresses their specific challenges and maximises their opportunities for the benefit of all.

-- By supporting the Newbury BID (Business Improvement District) as it seeks a third term to continue its work to establish Newbury as a go-to destination for businesses and visitors
+- by supporting the Newbury BID (Business Improvement District) as it seeks a fourth term to continue its work to establish Newbury as a go-to destination for businesses and visitors

 Over 4,000 people responded to the first online public survey in early 2021 to give their views on Newbury's strengths and weaknesses and the vast majority of these were welcoming of change.
 This led to the development of a draft Vision and Spatial Framework for the town centre, which places the concept of the 'Crossroads' at its heart, and aims to ensure that as Newbury responds to the need for change, it remembers its market town heritage, and remains a focus for social interaction, economic growth, civic engagement and community activities.
 This vision was endorsed and further refined following a second online survey and public engagement session in July 2021, during which over 1,000 responses were received.